Procurement Glossary

 Measurable key figures evaluate expediting effectiveness and identify potential for improvement in delivery date tracking.

-On-time delivery measures the proportion of on-time deliveries and is the most important expediting KPI.
-In addition, the average delay time for late deliveries records the severity of missed deadlines.
+Delivery reliability measures the proportion of on-time deliveries and is the most important expediting indicator.
+In addition, the average delay time for late deliveries reflects the severity of missed deadlines.
 These metrics support spend analysis in supplier evaluation.

 Expediting efficiency